-Whether it’s Chinese New Year, or a regular Saturday night, sometimes you just fancy your favourite takeaway – and, for me, that’s sweet & sour chicken balls, egg fried rice and plain chow mein.
-If I can’t get to the takeaway, I found the best sweet & sour chicken recipe!
+Sometimes you just fancy your favourite takeaway – and, for me, that’s sweet & sour chicken balls, egg fried rice and plain chow mein.
+If I can’t get to the takeaway, I found the best sweet & sour chicken recipe to make at home!

 Kenny McGovern’s sweet & sour chicken recipe went down a storm across the Internet when it was published in his original Takeaway Secrets book.
 I think we all made it!
 The recipe is on page 74 and I’ve turned back that page in the book so I can get to it quickly.
 These takeaway style recipes are now called Fakeaways as the recipes were created to copy takeaway food.

 For me, this was the moment I stopped craving a Chinese takeaway of sweet & sour chicken balls as I could whip up my own at home.
 Of course, it’s nice, sometimes, to buy a Chinese takeaway, but at £10 for a few balls, bit of sauce and some egg fried rice I got to the point where I thought they were taking the pee!
 Also, I always found that I’d get too many chicken balls and not enough sweet & sour sauce – being able to make my own microwave sweet & sour sauce from Kenny’s recipe meant I was free to choose my own portion sizes!

 While I like chicken balls in batter from the Chinese takeaway, I’m not prepared to go to all that effort for 4-5 balls, so instead I opt for using Chicken Dippers and similar frozen Chicken in Batter portions when I make this for myself.
 I vary my portion size from 4-7 pieces, depending on how hungry I am and how large the pieces are.

 Sweet & Sour Chicken: